-For the years ended December 31, 2021 and 2020, general and administrative expenses totaled \$135.8 million and \$124.3 million, respectively.
+For the years ended December 31, 2022 and 2021, general and administrative expenses totaled \$127.7 million and \$135.8 million, respectively.
 General and administrative expenses consist primarily of corporate management salaries and benefits, professional fees, and other administrative expenses.
-General and administration expenses increased from the prior year primarily as a result of an increase in incentive compensation, partially offset by a decline in consulting and other fees related to the evaluation of our change in corporate tax structure from the prior year.
+General and administrative expenses decreased from the prior year period primarily as a result of a decrease in corporate management salaries and benefits, which was largely related to lower incentive-based compensation.